AdnanMunir338/End-to-End-Hand-Gesture-Detection-with-OAK-D-From-Annotation-to-Deployment/README.md

 .blob file deployed on OAK-D device for real-time detection and coresponding code is named as **Optimized_yolov11.py** .

+.pt (yolov8n weights) file deployed on Realsense device for real-time detection and coresponding code is named as **Realsense_code.py** .

 🛠️ Usage

 ## 📥 Installation